-Miscellanea: PhD students interested in participating in this program should email the Biostatistics Graduate Program coordinator so that their participation can be noted and certified when completed.
+Miscellanea: PhD students interested in participating in this program should email the Biostatistics Graduate Program Manager and/or the DGS so that their participation can be noted and certified when completed.
 Students enrolled in this program will be given priority enrollment status for biostatistics courses when space is limited.
 Additional questions should be directed to the Biostatistics Graduate Program Manager (Chazlie Miller), or Director of Graduate Studies in Biostatistics (Robert Greevy).

 effective: September 2017